kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(c\) Each training program must provide recurrent ground and flight training as provided in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1107   Recurrent training.|§91.1107]].

-\(d\) Upgrade training in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1101   Pilots: Initial, transition, and upgrade ground training.|§91.1101]] and 91.1103 for a particular type aircraft may be included in the training program for crewmembers who have qualified and served as second in command on that aircraft.
+\(d\) Upgrade training in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.1101   Pilots: Initial, transition, and upgrade ground training.|§§91.1101]] and 91.1103 for a particular type aircraft may be included in the training program for crewmembers who have qualified and served as second in command on that aircraft.

 \(e\) In addition to initial, transition, upgrade and recurrent training, each training program must provide ground and flight training, instruction, and practice necessary to ensure that each crewmember—